Skin Diamond

-A very active performer in the adult industry since her late teens, Christensen has recently retired from adult film acting to pursue other interests such as songwriting and mainstream acting.
+Joy retired from adult film acting in 2016 to pursue other interests such as songwriting and mainstream acting.

 Early life

-Christensen was born on February 18, 1987, in Ventura, California, She was raised in Dunfermline, Scotland where her parents took up position as missionaries.
-Her father is Rodd Christensen, an actor and photographer of Eritrean descent and her mother is of Czech, Danish, German and Yugoslavian descent.
+Joy was born on February 18, 1987, in Ventura, California, She was raised in Dunfermline, Scotland where her parents took up positions as missionaries.
+She is of Ethiopian, Danish, Czech, Slovakian, Polish, Hungarian and German descent.

 Career

-Christensen started her career as an alternative model posing for GodsGirls, before branching out into art modeling and fetish modeling for photographers in Europe and the United States.
+Joy started her career as an alternative model posing for GodsGirls, before branching out into art modeling and fetish modeling for photographers in Europe and the United States.
 Her unique look attracted the attention of a wide variety of photographers.

 In 2009, she posed on the cover of Bizarre winning their first ever "Cover Girl Search" competition, after which she was signed to London-based modeling agency Girl Management.
 She also entered the adult film industry in 2009, performing her first scenes with Joanna Angel and James Deen for Burning Angel.

 In 2011, she posed in an editorial campaign for i-D magazine's "The Exhibitionist Issue No. 312" wearing Louis Vuitton and American Apparel.

-In 2012, Christensen posed for comic book artist David Mack, who portrayed her as Echo in the Marvel Comics miniseries Daredevil: End of Days.
+In 2012, Joy posed for comic book artist David Mack, who portrayed her as Echo in the Marvel Comics miniseries Daredevil: End of Days.

-Christensen first dabbled in the music industry with her 2013 song/music video, "Sex in a Slaughter House". which she wrote as part of a scene for Brazzers.
+Joy first dabbled in the music industry with her 2013 song/music video "Sex in a Slaughter House". which she wrote as part of a scene for Brazzers.

-In 2014, Christensen was on CNBC's list of "The Dirty Dozen: Porn's Most Popular Stars".
+Joy was on CNBC's list of "The Dirty Dozen: Porn's Most Popular Stars" in 2014, 2015, and 2016.
 Diamond also starred (with Allie Haze) in the music video for American hip hop recording artist B.o.B, for his song "John Doe", which features Priscilla Renea.

-Christensen was the Penthouse Pet of the Month for July 2014.
+Joy was the Penthouse Pet of the Month for July 2014.
 That same year, she made her directorial debut with the film Skin Diamond's Dollhouse for Deviant Entertainment.

-In 2015, Christensen was named Penthouse Pet of the Year Runner-up.
+In 2015, Joy was named Penthouse Pet of the Year Runner-up.